mila411/nikke/README.md

-# rusqlite: Experimental RDBMS Project for Rust Learning
+# nikke: Experimental RDBMS Project for Rust Learning

 This project, named rusqlite, is an experimental and learning repository aimed at deepening my understanding of Rust through low-level programming.
 Inspired by SQLite, rusqlite focuses on building a lightweight RDBMS to explore the intricacies of Rust and systems programming.